- Installment loans allow you to borrow money for big expenses and pay the loan off over time.

 Consumers may want an installment loan because it can help them get the funds they need to make a big purchase.
 Plus, unlike some other financing options, installment loans give borrowers time to repay the loan over the course of a few months or years.

 How do installment loans work?

-In most cases, installment loans work the same way as personal loans.
 You can apply for an installment loan through a lender or lending platform.
 If you qualify, you’ll receive the loan amount all at once, sometimes by the next business day.
-After you get the loan funds, you’ll be required to start paying the lender back in monthly installments, over a set loan term.
+After you receive the loan funds, you’ll be required to start paying the lender back in monthly installments over a set loan term.

 All of your monthly loan payments will include a portion of the loan balance plus interest.